-Many companies and their developers use Azure DevOps platform for project deployment.
-Azure DevOps provides a big list of build-in tasks that can be useful, but very often it is not enough and you have to implement your own scripts.
-In this article I share my TOP of useful powershell scripts that can be helpful for everyone.
+Azure DevOps is a popular platform for software development and deployment.
+The platform provides a big list of build-in tasks for build and deployment, which is quite useful.
+Nevertheless, they are often not enough and you have to implement your own scripts.
+I prefer doing this by adding PowerShell scripts to the pipelines and here I would like to share my top PowerShell scripts that can be helpful for every developer.

 -